google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Presenting SCTs, inclusions proofs and STHs {#presenting_transitems}

-In each `TransItemList` that is sent to a client during a TLS handshake, the TLS server MUST include a `TransItem` structure of type `x509_sct_v2` or `precert_sct_v2`.
+In each `TransItemList` that is sent during a TLS handshake, the TLS server MUST include a `TransItem` structure of type `x509_sct_v2` or `precert_sct_v2`.